The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 Persistence indicators:

-- Functional necessity: +60% persistence likelihood
+- Functional necessity: strongly increases persistence likelihood

-- Cultural integration: +55% persistence likelihood
+- Cultural integration: strongly increases persistence likelihood

-- Evolution potential: +40% persistence likelihood
+- Evolution potential: significantly increases persistence likelihood

-Our data: 45% of mainstream terms persist long-term.
+Nearly half of mainstream terms persist long-term.
 They've proven their utility.

 Stage 4: Standardization or Decline